GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 >-   Navbar, banner, and footer sections exist, but only as placeholders, little or no content will be added to them for project submission.
 >-   The project is looked at as a "desktop-first" scenario.
 Styling and structure efforts for tablet and mobile view ports are minimized while keeping main functionality and components/content intact.
 >-   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects, user login, and saving dashboard configurations for styling and panel/button visibility.
+>-  Minimal user input validation is performed as this would be mostly controlled on the server-side, if there was one.
 >-   The user stories below indicate a "logged-in user".
 Since this is a front-end website (as suggested by Project Idea 3 in the Assessment Handbook) the website cannot register users nor sanitize, store, and recall any user data to a database.

 <a name="US"></a>